-"There are no small projects." --client to Cheryl
+"There are no small projects."

 "Do the small story, and it's not small if you do it well."

 Cheryl Corson Design, LLC is a Maryland and U.S. Dep't. of Transportation certified minority business enterprise (MBE/DBE), specifically certified for landscape design and consulting (NAICS Code 541320), playground safety inspections (NAICS Code 541690), writing and journalism (NAICS Code 711510).
 Cheryl is a Maryland licensed landscape architect (#3734), and has been a CPSI (Certified Playground Safety Inspector #19343-0215) since 2003.
 She welcomes opportunities to partner with other contractors and design professionals on government, private, and institutional projects.